ENEROFoundry/ENEROFoundry/docs/principles.md

 - **8. Textual Definitions** - The ontology has textual definitions for the majority of its classes and for top level terms in particular.
 - **9. Documentation** - The owners of the ontology should strive to provide as much documentation as possible.
 - **10. Commitment To Collaboration** - OEO Foundry ontology development, in common with many other standards-oriented scientific activities, should be carried out in a collaborative fashion.

+## Discussion

+The definitions and details of the principles are currently being discussed in the [GitHub Discussions](https://github.com/OEOFoundry/OEOFoundry/discussions/) of the OEO Foundry.<br>
+We welcome your feedback and contributions.